stepheneasleywalsh/FirstProject/README.md

 # This is to make a title
 ## This is to make a smaller title
-Suppose you want *some of your text* in BOLD, then just use stars.
+Suppose you want *some of your text* in ITALICS, then just use stars.